material-components/material-components-web/packages/mdc-select/README.md

 `value` | `string` | The `value`/`data-value` of the currently selected option.
 `selectedIndex` | `number` | The index of the currently selected option.
 Set to -1 if no option is currently selected.
 Changing this property will update the select element.
 `disabled` | `boolean` | Whether or not the component is disabled.
 Setting this sets the disabled state on the component.
+`useDefaultValidation` | `boolean` | Whether or not to use the default validation scheme where a required select must be non-empty.
+Set to false for custom validation.
 `valid` | `boolean` | Whether or not the component is in a valid state.
 Setting this updates styles on the component, but does not affect the native validity state.
 `required` | `boolean` | Whether or not the component is required.
 Setting this updates the `required` or `aria-required` attribute on the component and enables validation.
 `leadingIconAriaLabel` | `string` (write-only) | Proxies to the foundation's `setLeadingIconAriaLabel` method.